etiennebacher/conductor/docs/reference.md

 (`TRUE`/`FALSE`), label (aria-label of the button), and classes (for finer CSS customization).

+`classes`
+A character vector of extra classes to add to the step's content element.

+`highlightClass`
+An extra class to apply to `el` when it is highlighted.
+Only one extra class is accepted.

 ##### Details

 Add a step in a `Conductor` tour.